Dabz/kafka-boom-boom/README.md

 Current leader is currently on kafka-1 then a network partition is simulated:
 - on one side kafka-1, kafka-2 and kafka-3
 - on another side kafka-4 and zookeeper

+### Scenario 3

+4 Kafka brokers: kafka-1, kafka-2, kafka-3 and kafka-4 and 3 zookeeper.
+For some reasons, you decide to rebuild the quorum of zookeeper (e.g. you lost a rack or a DC).
+There is no guarantee, after rebuilding a quorum, that the nodes have all the required information.